hpc/mpifileutils/doc/markdown/drm.1.md

 Parallel MPI application to recursively delete a directory and its contents.

-drm is a tool for removing files recurseivly in parallel. drm is similar to *rm(1)*, but unlike *rm(1)* there is no need to pass a recursive option as files will be removed from the top level directory to the bottom of the file tree by default.
+drm is a tool for removing files recursively in parallel.

-Be careful: it behaves like *rm -rf*, but it is much faster.
+Be careful: drm behaves like *rm -rf*, but it is much faster.

 # OPTIONS